-Our group studies how aging influences cognition and emotion using behavioral tools, peripheral physiology as well as structural and functional neuroimaging methodologies.
-We have a major current focus being the differentiation between successful and non-successful aging with respect to cognitive and emotional health.
-Both seem to be maintained by compensatory and adaptive mechanisms in response to age-related life and brain changes.
-We want to know how the brain contributes to this adaptation and whether/why this adaptation is lacking in non-successful aging like late-life depression and older people with cognitive impairment.
-Accordingly, in our current intervention studies we investigate whether it is possible to boost cognitive and emotional resilience in aging.
-In this context, as part of the SFB TR 134, we are interested in the effects of weight and eating behavior on neurobehavioral functions across the life-span and how such effects can be modulated by dietary intervention.
+Our group studies how aging influences cognition and emotion using behavioral tools, peripheral physiology as well as structural, functional and pharmacological neuroimaging methodologies.
+We have a major current focus being the differentiation between successful and non-successful aging with respect to emotional health.
+The latter seems to be maintained by compensatory and adaptive mechanisms in response to age-related life and brain changes.
+We want to know how the brain contributes to this adaptation and whether/why this adaptation is lacking in non-successful aging like late-life depression.
+In our current studies, we investigate how emotional resilience in aging but also in younger age is modulated by cognitive and emotional regulation strategies, lifestyle behavior (i.e. weight management) and – as part of the newly established CRC 289 - treatment expectations.

 Based on the findings in our previous project, where we identified the role of central insulin in hedonic food valuation under normal and pathological conditions, I aim to investigate the role of central insulin sensitivity and prefrontal self-control for long-term weight management with special emphasis on older adults.
 To that end we employ a multimodal approach, where functional brain imaging techniques are combined with behavioural measures and medical assessments.